pemaidana/assignment_az_app_deploy/README.md

 ### This Ansible role creates all Azure components and services needed to deploy a High Available Web Application.

 <br/><br/>
-### VMs High Availability: Azure Load Balancer and Availability
+### VMs High Availability: Azure Load Balancer and Availability Set

 Azure VMs are placed into a Availability-Set to provide High Availability.